Korzer420/LoreMaster/Rando_Readme.md

 ### More Doors
 - The "Master Key" isn't able to open the doors placed by this mod.
 Instead it will show you at which location the key is.

+### Curse Randomizer
+- Treasure items can be mimicked, if enabled.
+- Non Power lore checks can be replaced, if the Black Egg Temple doesn't require Lore to open (Black Egg Temple Condition: Dreamers) and if
+"Custom" is enabled in "Replaceable Items".